ajdapretnar/orange/docs/tutorial/rst/data.rst

 .. literalinclude:: code/data-domain1.py

-Orange's objects often behave like Python lists and dictionaries, and can be indexed or accessed through feature names.
+Orange's objects often behave like Python lists and dictionaries and can be indexed or accessed through feature names.

 .. literalinclude:: code/data-domain2.py
     :lines: 5-